p00ya/climbing_ratings/README.md

 devtools::load_all("climbr")
 library(climbr)
 source("01-data_prep.R")
-system2("./02-run_estimation.py", data_dir)
+system2("python3", c("-m", "climbing_ratings", data_dir))
 source("03-post_estimation.R")
 ```

 The `raw_ascents.csv` file can be regenerated from a directory containing CSV logbook exports from theCrag.
-Having sourced `00-data_prep_functions.R`, and with the logbooks in the directory "logbooks":
+After attaching the `climbr` package, read the logbooks from the directory "logbooks":

 ```
 write.csv(